trotzig/react-available-times/README.md

 - `onChange`: a function called whenever a selection is made.
 Receives an array of objects, each with a `start` and an `end` date.
 - `onEventsRequested`: a function called when new weeks are loaded.
 Hook in to this function to continuously feed events to the calendar view.
+The `callback` provided should be called when you have fetched events for the particular `calendarId`.
+Call the callback with an array of objects, where each object has a `start` and an `end` date, plus a `title` property.
+Can have a `calendarId` property tying them to a calendar, inheriting the foreground and background color.
+Can also have a `allDay` property, in which case they are rendered at the top.
 - `initialSelections`: an array of pre-filled selections.
 Each object in the array needs a `start` and an `end` date.
-- `events`: calendar events, usually pulled from a different source (e.g. a Google Calendar).
-Each object needs a `start` and an `end` date, plus a `title` property.
-Can have a `calendarId` property tying them to a calendar, inheriting the foreground and background color.
-Can also have a `allDay` property, in which case they are rendered at the top.
 - `height`: a string or a number controlling the `height` of the component.
   E.g. `'100%'`, `350`, `'100vh'`.
 If left out, the full height of the screen
   will be used.